NadavHR/pong-c/readme.md

-add SDL2.dll to output folder or else the exe wont run TODO: check how to link it
+add SDL2.dll to output folder or else the exe wont run. you can also add the path to the dll to PATH to make the exe run